grasped/grasped.github.io/docs/index.md

 ## Diwata Browser QGIS Plugin
 The Diwata Browser is a QGIS plugin that enables users to browse and load Diwata microsatellite images.
 It uses the STAMINA4Space operations-software backend to serve these images.
 The plugin uses the Spatiotemporal Asset Catalog (STAC) specification to describe the images information.
 The plugin can browse different collections from the operations-software catalog.
-Furthermore, the plugin can load selected items based on the loaded collection.
+The plugin can load selected items based on the loaded collection.
 The software is free to use.

-The repository of this software can be found on: https://gitlab.com/cnpante/diwata-browser
+A repository for this software can be found on [Gitlab](https://gitlab.com/cnpante/diwata-browser).

 ## Data Processing Tools